Havelex/proto-portfolio/src/markdown/Change.md

 experiencing a trauma, an accident, an incident, having met someone or being the witness to something horrible.
-Sometimes, good people turn evil, sometimes it is the other way around and if so, they shall be given to show regret and chasing redemption for the things they have done by doing good for the world and its people.
+Sometimes, good people turn evil, sometimes it is the other way around and if so, they shall be given a chance to show regret and chasing redemption for the things they have done by doing good for the world and its people.
 If one is judged souly on their past I have to ask: